roryblakc/FinalProject-DS5100/README.md

 ### Attributes
 * `.faces` -- the array of faces
 * `.weights` -- an array of weights
 * `.die_df` -- a dataframe containing faces and corresponding weights

-### Documentation
-* Create a Die object to then be able to change the weight of any faces and simulate rolling the die.
-Object is initialized with the input of an array of faces.

 ## Game Class
 `Game(die_list)`

+### Documentation
+* Create a Game object from a list of one or more Die objects of the same kind to simulate rolling multiple dice.

 ### Parameter
 * A list of one or more Die objects built from the same array of faces.
 May contain differently weighted faces.